Judge Hector Gonzalez

 The response shall not exceed three pages.

-Motion papers must be filed promptly; bundling is prohibited.
+Motion papers must be filed promptly and not held for bundling.

 Motion papers shall be filed promptly.
 Do not hold motion papers until all papers are complete.
 In other words, the Court does not follow a “bundling rule.”